 \caption{

 \textbf{Refining of the sequence of clone \textsuperscript{24.4} 1 \textsubscript{47359.4} heavy chain germline IGHV3-9∗01-IGHJ5∗01, based on the iterative integration of middle-down and bottom-up proteomics data.} A) First, sequence tags were detected in the middle down MS data as arrays of consecutive fragment peaks similar to refining of the light chain.
-Next, these tags were aligned to the de novo sequenced peptides from bottom-up MS. The highest-scoring aligned peptides were used to extend the initial tags, and then this step was repeated.
+Next, these tags were aligned to the \emph{de novo} sequenced peptides from bottom-up MS. The highest-scoring aligned peptides were used to extend the initial tags, and then this step was repeated.
 At each step of tag extension, the mass offsets were calculated by comparing a mass gap between two consecutive tags to the mass of amino acid residues in the corresponding gap in the germline sequence.
 Iteratively, tags were extended with aligning peptides until all (if possible) mass offsets become equal to 0 Da.
 Eventually, more than 20 mutations were determined for the N-terminal portion of the heavy chain for clone \textsuperscript{24.4} 1 \textsubscript{47359.4}.
 De-charged isotopic distributions of the fragments involved in each sequence tag are displayed as red peaks in the corresponding insets with the theoretical isotopic distributions for these fragments displayed underneath each fragment.
 Fragmentation spectra of the peptides used in this refining process for the CDRs are shown in \textbf{\autoref{fig:fig3.5}}.

 }